agjtimmers/Bayesian-Statistics-Final-Assignment/README.txt

 ## Bayesian-Statistics-Final-Assignment ##

 This repository contains the files for the final assignment of the course Bayesian Statistics at Utrecht Univesity.
-To get the same results as in the Final Assignment Report file, download this repository and run the R code in the Final Assignment Dataset and Code file (which makes use of the functions in the Functions folder).
+To get the same results as in the Final Assignment Report file, download this repository and run the R code in the R files in the order in which they are numbered (which makes use of the functions in the Functions folder).
 This repository also serves as a research archive for the course Markup Languages at Utrecht Univesity.

 ## Contents of the repository ##
    - README (.txt, you are here)
    - Final assignment report (.pdf)
-   - Final Assignment Dataset and Code (.R, includes the dataset)
+   - 01 Introduction dataset (.R, includes the dataset)
+   - 02 Estimation (.R
+   - 03 Convergence (.R)
+   - 04 Interpretation of estimates and intervals (.R)
+   - 05 Bayes Factor I (.R)
+   - 06 Posterior predictive check (.R)
+   - 07 Model comparison with the DIC (.R)
+   - 08 Bayes Factor II (.R)
+   - 09 Comparison of frequentist and Bayesian approaches (.R)
+   - Workspaces folder with saved workspaces of all the above R files (01 - 09)
+   - Functions folder:
-   - Gibbs_withMH (.R, in Functions folder)
+      - Gibbs_withMH (.R)
-   - Convergence_Diagnostics (.R, in Functions folder)
+      - Convergence_Diagnostics (.R)
-   - Posterior_Predictive_Check (.R, in Functions folder)
+      - Posterior_Predictive_Check (.R)

 ## Final assignment report ##
 1. Research question 					page 1